TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ### _What benefits does DevOps bring to the table?_

+Setting some context...

+--

-Before actually diving deep into the project at hand, I'd like to quickly set the context **as to how DevSecOps emerged.**
+Before actually diving deep into the project at hand, I'd like to quickly set the context as to how DevSecOps emerged.

 --> DevOps: It's actually a set of practices, methodologies.
 It's absolute aim is **improvising the quality &  pace at which applications and services are delivered**, right from development to Operations.
-(Encompasses the Entire Software Development Cycle)
+(Encompasses the Entire Software Development Cycle).
+Faster

---> **Everything's automated**, Right from **Code Integration, builds, tests, to continuous Deployment.**
+--> Everything's automated, Right from **Code Integration, builds, tests, to continuous Deployment.
+This e**
     **Infrastructure Provisioning** too is automated, making things consistent, predictable, and reliable

 --> Code Integration, simply means merging various code changes into the mainline.
 We've got tools that aid in validating those changes.
 The build and test phases are integrated into the CI/CD Pipelines.

  This enables automated tests to prevent any regressions, breaking changes, in case of modifications to the source code.
+This enables th Developers to relaese new features

+**Faster Release Cycles + Increased Deployment Velocity + Faster Time-to-Market = Smoother Transition from Dev to Prod...!**

 --> Errors are detected way early. **Reducing the impact and costs incurred due to fixing errors post deployment**.
-Smoother Transition from Dev to Prod...!

-####  _Key Takeaway_:- More frequent & reliable deployments, reducing the time from ideation to deployment.
+####  _Key Takeaway_:-
+More frequent & reliable deployments, reducing the time from ideation to deployment.

 </br>